(Names changed to protect identities)

-Only I stood praying as Sanjeev was cremated.
+Only I stood praying as Sanjeev cremated.
 His wife had a deadline to meet.
-In the last few years Sanjeev had changed the nomination for all his policies from his wife to his mother.
-He had wanted to put all his money in my name but I did not let him.
+In the last few years, Sanjeev had changed the nomination for all his policies from his wife to his mother.
+He had wanted to put all his money in my name, but I did not let him.
 Not till I was legally his.
-And it was only when her bank account was credited with 25 lakhs shortly after his demise that Sanjeev’s mother realised that the non-Hindu witch her son lived with was mending his broken heart.
+And it was only when her bank account credited with 25 lakhs shortly after his demise that Sanjeev’s’s mother realised that the non-Hindu witch her son lived with was mending his broken heart.
 Not breaking up a family.

 That morning when I stared out of the window, I felt him beside me.
 And it was then that I cried for him for the first time, like a child.
 My howls shamed the heaviest monsoon storm of the season.

 Sanjeev’s mother rushed in as fast as her arthritis would allow.
 “Nilo, Nilo!
 Now, now… Don’t cry!
 Not for him, beta.
 Not for him.
 It’s’s been so long now, hasn’t it?” she comforted me.
 I could feel her tears on my scalp as she hugged me.
 My parents had disowned me because of Sanjeev, who in turn had orphaned me.

 It had been so long since someone had embraced me and my tears doubled.
 I looked up at her and she smiled.
 Her smile said she had let go.
 “Come, let us take a walk,” she said, and we walked down that same cobbled mountain path, just outside the garden.